 42A.
 Appeals from judges’ decisions in criminal matters

-Subject to section 43, an appeal against a decision or judgment of the Court when constituted so as to consist of or include a Judge may be made under and subject to Part 3 of the Criminal Appeals Act 2004 which, with any necessary changes, applies as if the decision or judgment were a decision or judgment made by a judge of a superior court (as defined in section 4 of that Act) in a trial by a judge alone under the Criminal Procedure Act 2004.
+Subject to section 43, an appeal against a decision or judgment of the Court when constituted so as to consist of or include a judge may be made under and subject to Part 3 of the Criminal Appeals Act 2004 which, with any necessary changes, applies as if the decision or judgment were a decision or judgment made by a judge of a superior court (as defined in section 4 of that Act) in a trial by a judge alone under the Criminal Procedure Act 2004.

 [Section 42A inserted by No. 84 of 2004 s.
 16.]